-If you have private health insurance, you should confirm with them that you are covered for weight loss surgery.
-If you don’t have private health insurance or you policy doesn’t cover you, please note that some hospitals offer a discount to major hospitals for weight loss surgery and you can be operated on there to reduce the costs.
+If you have private health insurance, you should confirm with your fund that you are covered for weight loss surgery.
+If you don’t have private health insurance or your policy doesn’t cover you, please note that some hospitals offer a discount to major hospitals for weight loss surgery and you can be operated on there to reduce the costs.

 Please email us with your situation for a precise quote if needed.

 - Insured patient = $4,376 minus $876 Medicare rebate = $3,500 out of pocket (all costs included*)

 - Uninsured patient = $15,657 minus the $657 Medicare rebate = $15,000 out of pocket (all costs included*) [at Hurstville Private Hospital only]